 Requirements for Purchasing Technology

-- Accessibility should be an explicit criterion in all EIT RFPs.
+- Accessibility language will be included in all contracts.

 Prospective vendors should be able to demonstrate their knowledge of and commitment to electronic accessibility during the purchasing process by:

-- Submitting a Voluntary Product Accessibility Template describing the accessibility of their products and services.
-As an alternative to the VPAT, vendors may submit an independent third party accessibility evaluation from a certified accessibility consultant.
+- Maintaining a current Accessibility Conformance Report (ACR) from VPAT version 2.4 or higher describing the accessibility of their products and services.
+Vendors may also submit an independent third party accessibility evaluation from a certified accessibility consultant.

 - Disclosing any existing accessibility issues that they are aware of in their product, and a roadmap or other such plan for addressing existing issues.
 (Note that all products have accessibility issues, since accessibility is a continuum.)